navis-org/navis-flybrains/README.md

 This library is analogous to Greg Jefferis' [nat.templatebrains](https://github.com/natverse/nat.templatebrains), [nat.jrcbrains](https://github.com/natverse/nat.jrcbrains) and [nat.flybrains](https://github.com/natverse/nat.flybrains) for R.

-`flybrains` ships with meta data and surface meshes for 17 template brains.
-Transforms need to be downloaded separately (see below).
+`flybrains` ships with meta data, surface meshes for 17 template brains and a mirror transform for `FAFB14`.
+Additional transforms need to be downloaded separately (see below).

 ## Installation
 You can install `flybrains` from PyPI: